 HOW POLITICIANS ARE MAKING MATTERS WORSE

-Those spiraling costs are not only denominated in money.
-Even assuming there is enough money to redistribute to serve every citizen’s whims with respect to healthcare (which there isn’t), whatever money is directed to the healthcare problem is money that will not be available for any other needs.
+The post also explained that the spiraling costs of a universal healthcare system will negatively affect much more than the national debt and the healthcare system itself.
+Even assuming there is enough money to redistribute to serve every citizen’s whims with respect to healthcare (which there isn’t), whatever money is directed to healthcare problems is money that will not be available for any other needs.
 Given the numerous “needs” Americans are able to conjure, many other needs will then go unaddressed due to insufficient funds.
 In particular, if America’s healthcare system is nationalized, the fountain of medical research and development upon which all nations rely for innovation will decrease to a trickle, as is the case in all countries with nationalized healthcare.
-This will be extremely costly to ourselves and our children (and all the present and future people in the world) whose cure could have been invented in their lifetime, but wasn’t.
+This will be extremely costly to ourselves and our children (and all the present and future people in the world) whose cure could have been invented in their lifetime—but wasn’t.

 Lastly, I pointed out that no matter how wonderful it would be if everyone could have access to free healthcare, or how “immoral” it would be to deny everyone’s wants or needs for healthcare, if the costs would be more than the country can bear, then it is impossible for all citizens to have all the healthcare they want at a cost below the cost of producing that healthcare (much less at little to no cost).
 Labeling unlimited access to healthcare a “right” does not change the reality of unaffordability.
 It only validates a fallacy and escalates the demands for the impossible.[i]